oslabs-beta/BottleNetes/demo-app-on-bottlenetes/docker-instruction.md

 To build the docker images and push them to the docker hub.

-1. Login to the docker hub, if you are not already logged in.
+1. Make sure your current working directory is demo-app-on-bottlenetes.
+Login to the docker hub, if you are not already logged in.
 Then create a builder instance.

 ```bash
 docker login